danbev/learning-iot/README.md

                    | |
                    |
 ```
-As the depletion region becomes larger meaning that there are no charge carriers
+As the depletion region becomes larger, meaning that there are no charge
-in this region this component will act like an insulator.
-So no current will
+carriers in this region, this component will act like an insulator.
+So no
-flow.
+current will flow.

 If we stick an n-type region next to a p-type and then another n-type we get
 the following: